SII-zyj/LongVT/README.md

 ```
 Note: If you encounter any issues during execution, please refer to `requirement_reproduce.txt` to verify your dependency versions.

 We also include a `verl_0.6` branch in this repository.
-For environment installation regarding this branch, please refer to the official verl v0.6 documentation.
-However, please note that we strictly recommend using the main branch (as detailed above) for reliable reproduction, as the 0.6 branch may have consistency issues.
+For environment installation regarding this branch, please refer to the official `verl` v0.6 documentation.
+However, please note that we strictly recommend using the main branch (as detailed above) for reliable reproduction, as the `verl_0.6` may have consistency issues.

 We recommend you to use separate environments if you encounter a conflict in requirements.